abdshomad/learn-vllm-from-pavlo/README.md

 ```

 Notes:
-- If `git-lfs` is not available as a Python package in your environment, install it via your OS package manager instead (e.g., `dnf install git-lfs`).
+- If `git-lfs` is not available as a Python package in your environment, install it via your OS package manager instead (e.g., `apt install git-lfs`).

 ---